OksanaFedorenko/rsschool-cv/cv.md

 # Oksana Fedorenko.

+**Location: Zaporizhzhia, Ukraine**

-I'm a junior front-end developer.
+I'm a trainee front-end developer.
 Now I'm open for new opportunities and looking for a position in a company.

 ## My skills
 ```